valentina-s/mobility-index/README.md

 # Tips and Tools for Reproducible Projects with Python

+So far you have learnt:

+* how to analyze complex geospatial datasets
+* how to write readable code
+* how to write testable code
+* how to write version-controlled code

-Plan for today:
+Plan for today is to discuss:

-* project organization
+* organizing project repositories
 * using virtual environments
 * creating modules
 * building packages
-* setting up continuous integration
+* setting up automatic testing

 ### Directory Structure